 Keep the selection fresh

-Hit the library regularly, and check out stuff by their favorite authors or in their preferred genres.
+Hit the library regularly, and check out stuff by their favourite authors or in their preferred genres.
 Libraries are key, since you never know what they’re going to like, and you don’t want to shell out bucks for books they won’t touch.
 Need recommendations?
 Check out some of Common Sense Media’s fave books for toddlers.

 Find print books with sensory experiences

 You can load up your Kindle or tablet with digital books when traveling, but let them enjoy the tactile experience of turning pages and touching different textures.
 My kid loves books with an interactive element, such as flaps and dials or scratch-and-sniff spots.
-Her favorites include Mama’s Pajamas, which has an array of different fabrics, and Dance, which uses cardboard levers to make different animals dance.
+Her favourites include Mama’s Pajamas, which has an array of different fabrics, and Dance, which uses cardboard levers to make different animals dance.